FederatedScopeTeam/FederatedScopeTeam.github.io/_docs/18-differential-privacy.md

 <a name="RpfyB"></a>
 ## References
-[1] Cynthia Dwork, Aaron Roth.
-The Algorithmic Foundations of Differential Privacy.
-Foundations and Trends in Theoretical Computer Science. <br />[2] Kang Wei, Jun Li, Ming Ding, et al. Federated Learning With Differential Privacy: Algorithms and Performance Analysis.
-IEEE Transactions on Information Forensics and Security.
+[1] Dwork C, Roth A. "The Algorithmic Foundations of Differential Privacy".
+Foundations and Trends in Theoretical Computer Science, 2014, 9(3-4): 211-407.
+[2] Wei K, Li J, Ding M, et al. "Federated Learning With Differential Privacy: Algorithms and Performance Analysis".
+IEEE Transactions on Information Forensics and Security, 2020, 15: 3454-3469.